mateuszmalinowski/Structured_Joint_Embedding/README.md

 The compatibility function between x and y is expressed as xWy with W being the compatibility matrix.
-This function is also  similar to Mahalanobis distance but without positive definite or even symmetric requirements for the compatibility matrix.
+This function is also  similar to Mahalanobis distance but without positive definite or even symmetric constraints `for the compatibility matrix.
 Thus the input and output embeddings can exhibit different dimensions.
+A more detailed information can be found in [1].

 # Experiments
 I tested SJE on the CUB dataset with class word2vec output embedding,